thinkinavi24/ElectionAnalytics/index.md

+**The Effect of COVID 19 on Donald Trump's Reelection Chances**

+Question: How have deaths due to COVID 19 impacted Donald Trump’s polling numbers throughout 2020?

+Prediction: In some of the key swing states, Donald Trump’s polling numbers have decreased slightly when measured against deaths due to COVID 19, but this has not been a universal trend, and the correlations are not particularly high.
+Further, there is no recent precedent for a global pandemic of this scale during an election year.
+While Joe Biden’s lead did begin to increase around March or April when the virus began to spread within the United States, this is also when Joe Biden became the nominee, so he began to receive all of Democratic support and enthusiasm at that time.

+While many unusual events have occurred in 2020, from the largest conversations on race since the 1960s and a race to confirm a Supreme Court justice in the narrowest window ever before an election, the most jarring event this year has undoubtedly been COVID 19, which at this point has become a backdrop for all of these other issues.
+In a matter of weeks, nearly all gatherings became virtual or were cancelled, while unemployment skyrocketed.
+Predictions based on the improbability of replacing an incumbent president during a booming economy vanished, and all other issues nationwide became secondary as countless lives were lost.

+More recently, Donald Trump himself tested positive for COVID 19.
+He has touted his successful recovery as indicative of Americans being able to survive this virus, while Joe Biden has expressed that he wishes everyone had healthcare coverage in case they get sick.
+At both presidential debates, as well as the vice presidential debate, COVID 19 has remained a key topic, and it likely will be on many undecided voters’ minds as they decide whom they believe will manage the health crisis better.

+Here, we look at the relationship between deaths over time in key swing states and Donald Trump’s polling numbers in those states.
+In Arizona and Florida, we see negative trends, although they are very slight:

 **Using Demographic Changes Over Time to Predict the 2020 Election**

 Question: How can we use shifting demographics in key swing states to predict the 2020 election?